Qarik-Group/concourse-tutorial/51_dummy_resource_docker_image/README.md

 ./51_*/run.sh credentials.yml
 ```

+You can also trigger the pipeline in the UI using the (+) icon.

-This will create a docker image `<username>/resource-51-docker-image` on Docker Hub.
+This will create a docker image `USERNAME/resource-51-docker-image` on Docker Hub.

 Worker references remote docker image
 -------------------------------------